jawi/netmon/README.md

 # netmon

-netmon is a small utility that listens for changes in network addresses, links and neighbours using Netlink and dispatches events on MQTT for each of these changes.
+netmon is a small utility that listens for changes in using Netlink and dispatches events on a MQTT topic for each of these changes.

 ## Usage